Kannur Assembly constituency: History

-For the first election conducted to the Kerala Legislative Assembly in 1957, Kannur city had two Assembly constituencies - Cannanore-I and Cannanore-II.
+Kannur Assembly Constituency, Unlike Kannur District Is A Tradional Bastion Of UDF.For the first election conducted to the Kerala Legislative Assembly in 1957, Kannur city had two Assembly constituencies - Cannanore-I and Cannanore-II.
 Following the 1965 delimitation, Cannanore-I Assembly constituency was renamed to Kannur while Cannanore-II was replaced by the newly formed Edakkad Assembly constituency.

 In the 2008 delimitation of constituencies, a major portion of the erstwhile Kannur Assembly constituency was replaced by Azhikode Assembly constituency.
 Edakkad Assembly constituency became defunct in 2011.
 A major portion of the erstwhile Edakkad Assembly constituency is now a part of Kannur Assembly constituency.
 Currently, the Kannur Municipal Corporation has two assembly constituencies: Kannur and Azhikode.

 Local self-governed segments

 Kannur Assembly constituency is composed of the following local self-governed segments: